Will my credit score be affected after an IVA?

 There will be a record of your IVA on the Insolvency Register until your agreement is finished, and it will remain as a mark on your credit rating for six years after the date of the beginning of the agreement.
 You should always keep these aspects in mind when applying for credit in the future, as even once your IVA is done you’ll find it more difficult to receive reasonably-priced credit.

 If you need help managing your debt and are aware that an IVA could be helpful to you, then you should get in touch with one of our agents at Consumer Rights to ensure that you’re managing your debt with a reliable solution.
-A member of our team will be happy to contact you to talk through the aspects of an IVA with you and determine your eligibility for an agreement – so don’t wait to get in touch.
+A member of our team will be happy to contact you to talk through the aspects of an IVA with you and determine your eligibility for an agreement – so don’t wait to get in touch with us here at Consumer Rights.